Vicinae

 Add preferences

-To specifiy a set of extension preferences, just fill in the top-level preferences array with as many preference objects as you want.
+To specify extension preferences, fill in the top-level preferences array with preference objects.

-You can do the same for each command inside commands to specificy command-local preferences.
+You can do the same for each command inside commands to specify command-level preferences.